Campus Services

 Kodiak Cave

 The Kodiak Cave is a student-led initiative funded by student fees that focuses on food access and food education.
 It is a “choice” pantry (students shop and select the food that works best for them) and provides various fresh, frozen, and canned cross-cultural foods.
-Students also have access to quality hygiene products like soap, shampoo, and laundry detergent during their quarterly trips to the pantry.
-The Cave’s primary goal is to provide food staples that are nutritious and appealing for those who need it.
+Students also have access to quality hygiene products like soap, shampoo, and laundry detergent during their term trips to the pantry.
+The Cave’s primary goal is to provide food staples that are nutritious and appealing for those who need them.

 In addition to food access, the Kodiak Cave includes cooking classes and videos, recipes and meal kits, and opportunities for gardening and sustainability education throughout the year.
 This program is available to all currently enrolled Cascadia students and is completely free to use.
 All you need to shop at the Cave is a photo ID and to sign up through our PantrySOFT portal.